kyma-project/cli/docs/extensibility/create-extension.md

 8. Add the kubectl-like `get` command.

-    With the [resource_get action](./actions.md#resource_get), you can display requested resources in a kubectl-like table view with one custom column that counts the data length, using the JQ expression.
+    With this step, you add the `get` command that executes the [resource_get action](./actions.md#resource_get).
+This can display requested resources in a kubectl-like table view with one custom column that counts the data length, using the JQ expression.
 The command works in a few modes depending on the given argument or flags:

     * `kyma alpha configmap get` - Gets all ConfigMaps from the default namespace (default value for the `namespace` flag)
     * `kyma alpha configmap get <resource_name>` - Gets only the ConfigMap with the given name